paralax/ColossalOpera/intermediate/brick_walls.md

 # Input Description

-You'll be given a list of integers that correspond to brick widths.
+You'll be given a list of integers that correspond to brick widths, one wall per line.
 Draw your bricks like this (e.g. the number tells you how many underscores to draw):

 	1: [_]
 	2: [__]